cyrus-and/zizzania/README.md

 Build and install
 -----------------

+    mkdir build
+    cd build
+    cmake ..
     make

-The install process is not mandatory, zizzania can be run from this directory.
+The install process is not mandatory, zizzania can be run from the `build` directory.
 Just in case:

     sudo make install